asyncapi/template-for-generator-templates/_README.md

 Specify what protocols is your code generator supporting.
 This information should match the information provided in the template configuration under the `supportedProtocols` property.
 Don't put this section in your readme if your template doesn't generate code.
 -->

-_This template doesn't generate code and therefore is not limited to any specific protocols_
+_This template doesn't generate code and therefore is not limited to any specific protocols._

 ## How to use the template